tebb/localgov_services/README.md

 * Sub-landing page - detail and links to specific pages within a service.
 * Page - the basic page that can be placed in a service, and on a service sub-landing page.
-* Status - an optional additional type for providing updates about a the status of a service.
+* Status - an optional additional type for providing updates about the status of a service.

 Other content types in the LocalGovDrupal distribution can also optionally